codelyfe/ShipWr3ck-Web-Browser/README.md

 ### Key Features

+- **Native Command Prompt Integration:** Uses your system's native command prompt (cmd on Windows, terminal on macOS/Linux) for executing system commands
+- **Current Working Directory:** Displays and tracks your current directory path in the terminal prompt
+- **File System Navigation:** Use `cd` command to change directories and navigate your file system
+- **Enhanced Directory Listing:** `dir` command displays files and folders in a beautiful grid view with:
+  - Clickable directory buttons for quick navigation
+  - Human-readable file sizes (KB, MB, GB)
+  - File type indicators and modification dates
+  - Clickable files to open in EditWhat.html editor
 - **Command-Line Interface:** Terminal-style command input with instant execution
 - **50+ Commands:** Extensive command library for various tasks
 - **AI Assistant Integration:** Chat with AI models directly from the terminal using Ollama